-Satellite imagery analyzed by Caucasus Heritage Watch confirms the complete destruction of the church between October 2023 and April 2024 by Azerbaijani forces (see figure 9).
+Satellite imagery analyzed by Caucasus Heritage Watch confirms the church sustained major damage between October 2023 and April 2024 by Azerbaijani forces (see figure 9).39

-This recent demolition is part of a broader historical pattern of eradicating the evidence of Armenian identity in the region.
 During the Soviet era, Azerbaijan launched a systematic campaign aimed at destroying Armenian religious sites and cemeteries.
-Furthermore, Azerbaijani authorities were systematically depopulating Armenian villages and dismantling their cultural heritage.
+Furthermore, Azerbaijani authorities were systematically depopulating Armenian villages and dismantling their cultural heritage.40

-The destruction of the Tandzatap Church is the continuation of a deliberate campaign to erase the tangible evidence of Armenian identity in the region, undermining its cultural and historical legacy.
+The major damage of the Tandzatap Church is the continuation of a deliberate campaign to erase the tangible evidence of Armenian identity in the region, undermining its cultural and historical legacy.